Does Research Matter for BS/MD, and What Counts?

 How to think about it

-Aim the energy where it actually pays off.
+Section titled “How to think about it”Aim the energy where it pays off.

 - Check whether your target programs value research at all.
 A handful weight it heavily.
 Many barely consider it.
 The program’s own materials, not the forums, tell you which, and that should shape how much effort to spend chasing a lab.

-- Prioritize depth and honesty over prestige.
+- Prioritize depth and substance over prestige.
 A small project you understand and can discuss is worth more than a big-name placement you cannot explain.
 Committees ask follow-up questions, and a borrowed title falls apart fast.

 - Do not manufacture research to check a box.
 A reader can tell the difference between curiosity and resume-padding, and the padding costs more credibility than the empty box would have.